Armenia recently saw it´s first Craft Beer Brewery opening its doors in its capital Yerevan.

 Morello.
 6%.
 Cherry Ale.

 From the menu: To make this beer, the brewmaster, used Armenian sour cherries, that were previously deep frozen, to best preserve their natural taste.
 We brewed this beer just like a classic ale, using malt and hops, and only at the fermentation stage, we added the sour cherries.
-The taste and flavor of our cherry ale have a noticeable subtleness because of this brewing process.
+The taste and flavour of our cherry ale have a noticeable subtleness because of this brewing process.
 With its’ light body and refreshing aroma.

 My first ever cherry ale.
 Pours reddish brown with a transient beige head and a strong cherry aroma.
 Overall.
 Ok.
 5/10